stonecharioteer/blog/source/posts/2022/so-far-so-rust/index.rst

 So Far So Rust
 =============================

-I've been using Rust as my primary programming language for 145 days now.
+As of July 13, 2022, I've been using Rust as my primary programming language for 145 days now.
 In this article, I'm going to discuss my journey so far.

 While I've talked about this at length to my friends and even at meetups, I haven't written about Rust as much as I'd like to.
 I came into this language the